Continual Semi-Supervised Learning through Contrastive Interpolation Consistency: Related Work

 \subsection{Continual Learning Methods}

-Continual Learning methods have been chiefly categorized in three families according to the way they contrast catastrophic forgetting~\cite{farquhar2018towards,de2019continual}.

-\textbf{Architectural methods} employ architectures that are designed to avoid forgetting, \textit{e.g.}: by dynamically increasing the number of parameters~\cite{rusu2016progressive, serra2018overcoming, fernando2017pathnet} or devoting a part of them to each task~\cite{mallya2018packnet}.
-While being usually very effective, they depend on the availability of task labels at prediction time to prepare the model for inference, which limits them to Task-IL.

-\textbf{Regularization methods} condition the evolution of the model to prevent it from forgetting previous tasks.
-This is attained either by identifying important weights for each task and preventing them from changing in later ones~\cite{kirkpatrick2017overcoming,zenke2017continual} or by distilling the knowledge from previous model snapshots to preserve the past responses~\cite{li2017learning, schwarz2018progress}.

-Finally, \textbf{rehearsal methods} maintain a fixed-size working memory of previously encountered exemplars and recall them to prevent forgetting~\cite{ratcliff1990connectionist}.
-This simple solution has been expanded upon in many ways, \textit{e.g.}\ by adopting advanced memory management policies~\cite{aljundi2019online,aljundi2019gradient,buzzega2020rethinking}, exploiting meta-learning algorithms~\cite{riemer2018learning}, combining replay with knowledge distillation~\cite{rebuffi2017icarl, benjamin2018measuring, buzzega2020dark}, or using the memory to train the model in an offline fashion~\cite{prabhu2020gdumb}.
+Continual Learning methods have been chiefly categorized in three families~\cite{farquhar2018towards,de2019continual}. \minispace \textbf{Architectural methods} employ tailored architectures in which the number of parameters dynamically increases~\cite{serra2018overcoming, fernando2017pathnet} or a part of them is devoted to a distinct task~\cite{mallya2018packnet}.
+While being usually very effective, they depend on the availability of task labels at prediction time to prepare the model for inference, which limits them to Task-IL. \minispace \textbf{Regularization methods} condition the evolution of the model to prevent it from forgetting previous tasks.
+This is attained either by identifying important weights for each task and preventing them from changing in later ones~\cite{kirkpatrick2017overcoming,zenke2017continual} or by distilling the knowledge from previous model snapshots to preserve the past responses~\cite{li2017learning, schwarz2018progress}. \minispace \textbf{Rehearsal methods} maintain a fixed-size working memory of previously encountered exemplars and recall them to prevent forgetting~\cite{ratcliff1990connectionist}.
+This simple solution has been expanded upon in many ways, \textit{e.g.}\ by adopting advanced memory management policies~\cite{aljundi2019gradient,buzzega2020rethinking}, exploiting meta-learning algorithms~\cite{riemer2018learning}, combining replay with knowledge distillation~\cite{rebuffi2017icarl, buzzega2020dark}, or using the memory to train the model in an offline fashion~\cite{prabhu2020gdumb}.